cabbeh01/cabbeh01/README.md

 ![](https://github.com/cabbeh01/cabbeh01/blob/main/banner.png)
 ### Hi, I'm Casper 😃
-And I am a student at Halmstad University.
+I am a student at Halmstad University.
 On my github profile you can find my personal projects or projects I've done at lecture.
 When not studying I'm coding or playing guitar🎸.
 I'm really intressted in the field of Artificiell Intelligence and hope that I could someday use the technology to something good and productive in the world.

 ## Reach me 🤙